-After a half-decade dealing with a chronic illness and unable to write, I did the only thing that made sense: start a gourmet oyster mushroom business out of my mom's basement.
-I'd never eaten oyster mushrooms before, but they looked fun.
-Plus, the commute to the basement was manageable.
+After a half-decade dealing with a chronic illness (ankylosing spondylitis) and unable to write, I did the only thing that made sense: start a oyster mushroom business out of my mom's basement.

 Mushrooms or Testicles?

 In 2019 Prairie Oysters had a problem: It forgot to respond to an email from email@example.com two years prior.
 Ed wanted to know if the company sold mushrooms or cow testicles, and they were so busy not selling cow testicles that they couldn’t respond.

 To quash confusion, Prairie Oysters decided to overhaul its website to help Ed and others learn more about the company’s products.

 Pitch deck for a documentary series I worked on with Canadian-based production company Build Films.
 The idea was simple: a documentary series that educates the four out of five Canadians at risk for chronic disease on how to lower their risk.

 House of Innovation